 George John Arnold Mackenzie Cameron (ca. 1826 – 1865), British soldier, was born in Dingwell, Scotland.
 He arrived at Hobart Town aboard the Sir Robert Peel in December 1846 along with 47 soldiers of the 11th Regiment.
 His first posting was to Norfolk Island in April 1848 and then to Moreton Bay, arriving on the Tamar on 7 November 1848.
 He remained at Moreton Bay until July 1850, when he was posted south for guard duty on Cockatoo Island from 1850 to 1851.
 While at Cookatoo Island, Cameron transferred from the 11th Regiment to the 7th Fusiliers.
 Then in the same week, he transferred from the 7th Fusiliers to the 10th Regiment.
 After marrying Mary Stobo in Sydney in May 1852, Cameron returned to Brisbane Town and retired from the military.
 In July 1858 he married Maria Feeney at Ipswich.
 In March 1865 the Camerons boarded the Fiery Star for London but the ship caught fire east of New Zealand.
 They boarded one of the overcrowded life-boats but were never seen again.

-As a result of this unprovoked attack, the corroboree dispersed into the surrounding bush leaving three wounded Aborigines, although only one agreed to submit himself for medical treatment, and this was Wamgul himself.
-Feeling much chagrined, Cameron marched his force back to barracks to await the ensuing investigation.
-Cameron was censured for not keeping a tighter control over his force, although it was conceded that his inexperience and lack of magisterial powers mitigated against a harsher penalty for Cameron.
-However, the person most singled out for blame was Chief Constable William Fitzpatrick, who became the scape-goat for a multitude of errors committed that night.
-Considering Wamgul’s mischievousness, Ballow’s indecision, Cameron’s inexperience and Conroy’s panic, it seemed strange that Fitzpatrick should be singled out as the central cause of this collision.
+Cameron marched his small force of thirty soldiers to Victoria Park where a corroboree was taking place.
+He then ordered his force to fix bayonets and load with ball cartridge, before dividing his force in half to approach the Aboriginal camp from converging directions.
+While Cameron commanded the right “division”, Sergeant Michael Clarke commanded the left.
+It was Cameron planned to approach the camp and order it to be dispersed, however, a volley of musket shots thundered out from Clarke’s force, followed by a shot from his own.
+As a result of this unprovoked attack, three Aborigines were wounded, although only one agreed to submit himself for medical treatment, and this was Wamgul himself.
+In the ensuing investigation, Cameron was censured for not keeping a tighter control over his force, although the person singled out for most blame was Chief Constable William Fitzpatrick who became a scapegoat for a multitude of errors committed that night.
+Considering Wamgul’s mischievousness, Ballow’s indecision, Cameron’s inexperience and Conroy’s panic, it seemed strange Fitzpatrick should be singled out as the central cause of this collision.

-After leaving Brisbane in July 1850, Cameron was next posted to Cockatoo Island from October 1850 to June 1851.
-While at this posting, Cameron transferred from the 11th Regiment into the 7th Fusiliers on 7 April 1851 and then, from the 7th into the 10th (Royal Lincolnshire) Regiment on 5 May 1851, after which he retired from the Army on 13 February 1852.
+Cameron remained in Brisbane until July 1850, when he was posted south for guard duty on Cockatoo Island.
+During his posting there over 1850 and 1851, Cameron transferred from the 11th Regiment to the 7th Fusiliers and then, in the same week, from the 7th Fusiliers to the 10th Regiment, before finally retiring from the army in February 1852.
 He then married Mary Stobo at the Scots Church, Sydney on 8 May 1852.
 Cameron’s interest in the army was not entirely over, however, as he and his new wife moved to Brisbane and he was elected 1st Lieutenant in the newly raised Queensland Volunteer Rifle Brigade.

 Note: This biography is based on research by Rod Pratt, former Visiting Fellow with the Harry Gentle Resource Centre.
 Additional research was conducted by Dr Lee Butterworth.